VadeanFlaviuAlexandru/RockPaperScissors/README.md

 ## Key Features

-* <a href="https://vocal-cannoli-2f144d.netlify.app" target="_blank">Live Demo</a>
+* <a href="https://therockthepapertheschissors.netlify.app" target="_blank">Live Demo</a>
 * A functional Rock Paper Scissors game until someone presses the 'give up' button.
-* Can be played with another human being or a computer
+* Can be played with another human being or a computer.
 * When someone presses the 'give up' button, the name and score will be saved locally.
 This is made possible with Dexie.js, a minimalistic wrapper for IndexedDB.
-* Made with Bootstrap
+* Made with Bootstrap.
-* Great confetti when someone gives up, using party.js
+* Great confetti when someone gives up, using party.js.
-* Small notifications using Toastify.js
+* Small notifications using Toastify.js.
 * Used this great nature palette for it, tryin' to also get that yellow emoji vibe:

 ![6](https://user-images.githubusercontent.com/103831098/195327010-9ac0b3d1-b75e-4de7-bc71-683afc5ed78a.PNG)